How HDMI is Different from Displayport? (5 Key Differences)

 Note: While comparing HDMI and Display ports, it is very important to look at their version number rather than making a generalized comparison.
 It becomes effective in comparing the versions that have similar features.
 For example, DisplayPort 1.2 is usually compared with HDMI 2.0.

-HDMI vs Display Port: Differences
+HDMI vs Display Port

 HDMI vs Display port